 Open to the public from dawn until dusk and free of charge, the Sunken Gardens at Mount Assisi are comprised of 3.5 acres of fountains, statues, and gorgeous landscaping, some of which dates back more than 100 years!

-The Ultimate Clearfield County Road Trip is your guide to some of the best things to see and do in Cambria County’s neighbor to the north.
+10 Must-See Attractions in Clearfield County is your guide to some of the best things to see and do in Cambria County’s neighbor to the north.

 Did you enjoy this article?